Chaumont, Haute-Marne: Sport

 The Chaumont Volley-Ball 52, is a volleyball club playing in Pro A (volleyball), created in 1996.
 The club became champion of France in Ligue A during the 2016–2017 season.
 She twice finished second in 2017-2018 and 2018–2019 seasons.
 On 2 April 2017, for the first time in its history, the CVB52 became a finalist in the 2016–17 CEV Challenge Cup.
 On 7 October 2017 in Mulhouse, the CVB52HM won a second title by becoming champion of the French Supercup.
 The club also participated in the CEV Champions League and CEV Cup.

 The Chaumont FC, is a football club, created in 1957.
 Which spent 16 seasons in the second division (Ligue 2) under the name of E.C.A.C.
-She finished second in the 1971 season.
+They finished second in the 1971 season.

 ECAC Rugby Chaumont, created in 1968.
 Playing in the 1st Grand-Est Series for the 2018–2019 season.
 The club finished second in the Burgundy Championship 2nd series 2018 and second in the Grand-Est Championship 2nd series 2019.

 The Chaumont Handball 52 or ECAC Chaumont Handball, created in 1963.
 Playing in the National 2 women's season since 2018–2019.

 ECAC Basket Chaumont, created in 1946.
 Playing in Regional Championship 2.

 The Phénix de Chaumont, is an American football club playing in the Grand-Est Regional Challenge, finalist of the 2018 Grand-Est Regional Challenge championship.

 La Chaumontaise Gymnastique, is a gymnastics club founded in 1883 under the name of "Gymnastics and Shooting Society"; it is also the oldest association in the town of Chaumont.

 The Tomb Raiders of Chaumont, is a Roller in-line hockey and hockey club.

 The Vélo Club Chaumontais is a cycling club created in 1923.
 The association is one of the oldest in the city.